 PrestoMap

-PrestoMap works great on your phone too.
+PrestoMap works great on your phone.
 If you’re already out running errands, pull it up and see if any shops are nearby.
-I used PrestoMap almost exclusively once I got more experienced.
-The map view just made finding shops easier than scrolling through lists.
+I used PrestoMap almost exclusively once I got more experienced — the map view just makes finding shops easier than scrolling through lists.

 Orange pins are standard SASSIE shops.
 Blue pins are Presto InstaShops — quick mobile surveys you can grab and do on the spot.
 Both types are legit paid work.